 notify me prior to disconnecting my services?

-responsibility to make sure there is a valid phone number on the account.
-To
+make sure there is a valid phone number on the account.

-account, a letter will be sent to the mailing address 3-4 days after the
+account or you have not agreed to receive text messages, a letter will be sent to the mailing address 3-5 days after the

 bill due date.
 This will be the final notification prior to disconnection of

 services.
-By adding a phone number to your account, you will receive a phone
+By adding a phone number to your account or agreeing to receive

 Q: If I do not

 You have up to ten (10) days after the due date to pay the bill.
 However, you will be charged a penalty for late payment.

 After the ten (10) day period, the utility services will be disconnected.

 (Residential disconnections may be postponed due to